warlock-labs/noether/README.md

 ### Inspirations

-Noether draws inspiration from several existing libraries and projects in the field of computational algebra:
+Nœther draws inspiration from several existing libraries and projects in the field of computational algebra:

 1. [simba](https://crates.io/crates/simba): A Rust crate for SIMD-accelerated algebra.